GUIDES/HOW-TO

 Does a NIF make me a tax resident?

-No. Having a NIF identifies you to the tax authority, but it does not by itself make you a tax resident.
+No. Having a NIF identifies you to Finanças, but it does not by itself make you a tax resident.
 Tax residency depends on where you live and how long you spend in the country.

 How much does a NIF cost?

 The number itself is free at Finanças.
-If you use a lawyer or an online service to request it remotely (especially when you need a fiscal representative), you pay for that service — usually €70–150.
+If you use a lawyer or an online service to request it remotely (especially when you need a representante fiscal), you pay for that service, usually €70–150.

-If you live outside the EU/EEA, yes — you need a fiscal representative resident in Portugal until you become resident yourself.
+If you live outside the EU/EEA, yes: you need a representante fiscal (fiscal representative) resident in Portugal until you become resident yourself.
 EU/EEA citizens do not.
 It can be someone you know, a lawyer or a specialised service.

 What will I need the NIF for?

-For almost everything: opening a bank account, signing a lease, buying a SIM, setting up utilities, taking a job, registering as self-employed, buying a home.
+For almost everything: opening a bank account, signing a lease, buying a SIM, setting up utilities, taking a job, opening atividade (registering as self-employed), buying a home.
 Get it first.

 Does the NIF ever change?